Yes, NMN can cross the cell membrane intact

 If the Slc12a8 protein is stimulated (as in older animals), some of that NMN can be transported directly into cells intact and increase NAD+.

-However, there is no reason to believe that Slc12a8 can process all NMN that passes through the small intestine and liver – Sublingual delivery is far better than capsules.
+However, there is no reason to believe that Slc12a8 can process all NMN that passes through the small intestine and liver – Sublingual delivery may be more effective capsules.